 Ipilimumab is an antibody against CTLA-4, a molecule that controls a part of the immune system by shutting it down.
 Researchers believe that an antibody against CTLA-4 could stop it from turning off the immune system, and allow an immune response that may help the body to destroy cancer cells.
 Ipilimumab and nivolumab are approved for treating melanoma.
-Nivolumab is also used to treat non-small cell lung cancer.
+Nivolumab is also used to treat non-small cell lung cancer and previously treated advanced renal cell cancer.
 Studies of the combination of ipilimumab and nivolumab have also demonstrated their effectiveness against melanoma and other types of cancer.

 In the first part of this study, nivolumab and the combination of nivolumab and ipilimumab were investigated in patients whose glioblastoma had come back and were compared to bevacizumab, a standard treatment for this disease.
 We have finished enrolling patients in that part of the study.
 We are now investigating the addition of nivolumab to the initial standard treatment for glioblastoma.

 Patients in this study will receive nivolumab in combination with radiation therapy and temozolomide.
 Depending on the molecular features of each patient’s tumor, nivolumab may be combined with radiation therapy alone.
 Nivolumab is given intravenously (by vein).
 This portion of the study is not randomized, and there is no placebo.